-Stopping smoking is one of the best things you'll ever do for your health.
+Stopping smoking is one of the best things you will ever do for your health.

-When you stop, you give your lungs the chance to repair and you'll be able to breathe easier.
-There are lots of other benefits too - and they start almost immediately.
+When you stop, you give your lungs the chance to repair and you will be able to breathe easier.
+There are lots of other benefits too – and they start almost immediately.

 It's never too late to quit.
 Let's do this!

 Download the free NHS Smokefree app

 Download the free NHS Smokefree app to help you quit smoking and start breathing easier.

 If you can make it to 28 days smoke-free, you're 5 times more likely to quit for good!

 Many people try to quit smoking with willpower alone, but it's much easier with the right help.
 There are lots of support options available, try a combination that works for you.

 What happens when you quit?